natallzl/data310/Feb21Response.md

 <img src="stair_filter1.png" alt="drawing" width="300"/>

+The first filter appears to focus on vertical lines in the image; overall the image is very dark and you can really only see the vertical lines of the stair railing and the diagonal lines in the upper left.
+The top middle of the image is almost gone.

 ```
 filter2 = [[0, 0, 0], [-2, 4, -2], [0, 0, 0]]
 ```

 <img src="stair_filter2.png" alt="drawing" width="300"/>

+The second filter emphasizes the diagonal lines in the upper left corner of the image, and not much else.
+Some diagonal lines are visible on the right side of the image, but most of the image is gone (dark).

 ```
 filter3 = [[2, 2, 2], [0, -2, 0], [-2, 0, -2]]
 ```

 <img src="stair_filter3.png" alt="drawing" width="300"/>

+The third filter shows the vertical lines in the image very strongly, as well as many of the horizontal lines as well.
+This filter is the “best” in terms of visibility of features of the image; vertical, diagonal, and horizontal lines are all pretty clear.

 **What are you functionally accomplishing as you apply the filter to your original array?**